Archfx/duo-de/README.md

 > - Enable freeform windows
 > - Enable non-resizable in multi-window
 >
-> This issue will be fixed in subsequent releases after `v2024.07.09`
+> This issue is fixed in subsequent releases after `v2024.07.09`

 ## Issues